pratiktri/server_init_harden/README.md

 - [ ] Test failures - Ubuntu 18.04 - Step 7
 - [ ] Test failures - Ubuntu 18.04 - Step 8
 - [ ] Test failures - Ubuntu 18.04 - Step 9

 - [ ] Test - How it behaves on repeat execution

 ## Bug fixes
 - [ ] On successful restoration - delete the bkp files
 - [ ] Investigate Warning - Ignoring file 'hetzner-mirror.list.29_01_2019-19_31_03_bak' in directory '/etc/apt/sources.list.d/' as it has an invalid filename extension
-- [ ] What to do if creating .bkp file fails?
+- [ ] What to do if creating .bkp file creation fails?
-- [ ] fail2ban does not work on Ubuntu 14.04 => does NOT read the defaults-debian.conf file.
+- [ ] fail2ban does not work on Ubuntu 14.04 => does NOT have the defaults-debian.conf file.

-## Add Features
+## Roadmap
 - [ ] Update README - provide example of how it can be used from an non-root account.
+- [ ] Update README - Warn that - If your connection gets reset during this operation, you WILL loose all access to the server.
 - [ ] Update README - Add some screen captures
-- [ ] New - Flag to NOT display credentials on screen
+- [ ] New - Provide Flag - to NOT display credentials on screen (because - nosy neighbours)
 - [ ] New - Schedule daily system update
 - [ ] New - Enable LUKS (is it even worth it???)
 - [ ] New - DNSCrypt
 - [ ] New - Display time taken to complete all operations
+- [ ] Provide flag to ONLY create a new user (sudo???) - when script is already run and you just want to create another user